 Please refer to the Library Governance policy set for more information.

-The Estes Valley Library Public Comment Policy was adopted and approved by the Estes Valley Public Library District Board of Trustees on March 15, 2010, reviewed on April 21, 2014 and reviewed on May 15, 2017.
+The Estes Valley Library Public Comment Policy was adopted and approved by the Estes Valley Public Library District Board of Trustees on March 15, 2010 and reviewed on April 21, 2014, May 15, 2017 and November 16, 2020